 Affect features stories and perspectives on the work, design, and culture of social change.
 You do not need to have previous experience speaking—we’re particularly interested in boosting multiply marginalized and underrepresented1 voices.

-The talk should be about 20 minutes long.
-You can submit multiple proposals, but each person is limited to one speaking slot.
-There will be twelve talks at Affect, with ten spots saved for submissions.
+The topic should be 20 minutes long.
+You can submit multiple proposals, but each person is limited to one speaking slot throughout Affect (meaning: different speakers every year).

 Need some inspiration?

 A non-exhaustive list of things you could talk about:

 - Do you run a project focused on an underrepresented group?

 - Are there norms within social change work that you want to reexamine?

 - Have you worked on building collective awareness and group action?